Albania is one of Europe’s best kept secrets.

 Albania is a perfect destination for a road trip.
 It’s also very affordable compared to most other European countries.
 The food is delicious – Mediterranean with a distinctly unique twist – and the local people are incredibly welcoming.

-The years of Enver Hoxha, the paranoid communist despot who kept the country closed off to the outside world for much of the 20th century, are firmly in the past.
+The years of Enver Hoxha, the paranoid communist dictator who kept the country closed off to the outside world for much of the 20th century, are firmly in the past.
 Today, Albania is very much open and waiting to be explored.

 Despite all this, still relatively few foreign tourists come here.
 But you should.
 And soon, while it’s still undiscovered.